madhav-datt/AIuto/README.md

 ### Challenges we ran into

 While M&Rs experience interacting with the system is entirely data-free, to actually develop the application we heavily relied on access to the Internet.
 Connection was occasionally dropped, which made debugging (and overall development) slightly more long-winded than expected.
-However, we used this 'dead time' more approriately with other offline activities.
+However, we used this 'dead time' more appropriately with other offline activities.

-Getting the Twilio intergrations working was also challenging.
+Getting the Twilio integrations working was also challenging.
 SMS in a foreign country turned out to open many questions (how much am I getting charged for this text?
 What are the limitations of the free account?).

-Jetlag has also been another major factor for some team members.
+Jet-lag has also been another major factor for some team members.
 Travelling overseas to new countries is exciting, but undeniably a tiring experience.

 ### Accomplishments that we are proud of

-Contributing to society and being part of such a rich and cultural event is an amazing oppurtunity and something we are all proud of.
+Contributing to society and being part of such a rich and cultural event is an amazing opportunity and something we are all proud of.
 By even being selected we are all humbled and thankful.

 More project-specifically, the collaboration in our team has been fantastic from the first few moments to the very end.
 Only a few days ago, we were all complete strangers, but now we are so much more.

-The delegation and separation of roles has led to a far more structured and consistent development methodology, while the trust we all have in eachother's abilities allows us to not worry about parts of the system we are not responsible for.
+The delegation and separation of roles has led to a far more structured and consistent development methodology, while the trust we all have in each-other's abilities allows us to not worry about parts of the system we are not responsible for.

 Furthermore, the use of a wide range of technologies (a handful of which most of the team have never used before) means that not only has the event been an educational one culturally, but also technologically.

-Finally, the creation of an entire end-to-end system which behaves consistently and as expected, paired with a beautiful website and fully thought plans for sustaining this endevour as long as possible means this is without a doubt the hackathon we are all most proud of.
+Finally, the creation of an entire end-to-end system which behaves consistently and as expected, paired with a beautiful website and fully thought plans for sustaining this endeavour as long as possible means this is without a doubt the hackathon we are all most proud of.
 None of us could have dreamed of producing a more polished product in such a small time.

 ### What we learned